syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

-Recurrence properties retrieved from above method, scheduleAppointment.RecurrenceType = RecurrenceType.Daily;
+Recurrence properties retrieved from above method, recurrenceProperties.RecurrenceType = RecurrenceType.Daily;
-scheduleAppointment.Interval = 1;
+recurrenceProperties.Interval = 1;
-scheduleAppointment.RecurrenceCount = 3;
+recurrenceProperties.RecurrenceCount = 3;
-scheduleAppointment.RecurrenceRange = RecurrenceRange.Count;
+recurrenceProperties.RecurrenceRange = RecurrenceRange.Count;

 ### How to get the occurrences date time list of recurring appointment from RRULE?
 You can get the occurrences date time list of recurring appointment from `RRULE` using the GetRecurrenceDateTimeCollection() of `SfSchedule`.